Find everything you need to know about backyard sugaring and making your own maple syrup in “Maple on Tap.”

 • You’ll require extra empty milk jugs to re-hang while transferring sap to your storage container or you’ll need more uncut empties to store your sap until you boil.

-• Milk jugs can be hung from either 7/16 inch steel spiles or 5/16 inch aluminum taps.
+• Milk jugs can be hung from either 7/16-inch steel spiles or 5/16-inch aluminum taps.

 One common drawback to all of the collecting methods I’ve just outlined is that all of them involve transferring sap into some type of storage container.
-This means you’ve got to handle the sap more than once and I guarantee you’ll spill some in the process (we always did).
+This means you’ve got to handle the sap more than once, and I guarantee you’ll spill some in the process (we always did).

 5-Gallon Plastic Jugs

 There’s one more strategy I have found that a backyard sugar maker can adopt to solve the sap collection challenge.
-You see, after chasing milk jugs, picking dead ants out of buckets and expanding my lexicon of profanity from using bags, I finally hit upon a sap collection system that defeats the four enemies I referred to earlier — wind, weather, insects and a big time commitment.
-This strategy is inexpensive to acquire and assemble, saves time, eliminates the need for a storage tank and best of all — keeps those persistent ants out!
+You see, after chasing milk jugs, picking dead ants out of buckets and expanding my lexicon of profanity from using bags, I finally hit upon a sap-collection system that defeats the four enemies I referred to earlier — wind, weather, insects and a big-time commitment.
+This strategy is inexpensive to acquire and assemble, saves time, eliminates the need for a storage tank, and, best of all, keeps those persistent ants out!
 I call it the “half n’ half” method.
 It’s a hybrid of the milk jug system and the tubing network.
 Before I get into how to do it, here’s a little background information.

 Years ago, while visiting a local fish and chips eatery, I noticed cases of empty cooking oil jugs piled by the dumpster, destined for recycling.
-Each held five gallons of oil and best of all — each had a screw-on plastic lid.
+Each held 5 gallons of oil and — best of all — each had a screw-on plastic lid.
 The restaurant manager was more than willing to let me take them, even offering to save more for me.
 Jackpot!
 Eventually I collected about 50 of them.
 After pouring out the dregs of the frying oil and thoroughly washing each of them with scalding hot water and a degreaser, I dried them out completely.
-This was fairly easy to do, as each jug has a two inch threaded opening at the top.
+This was fairly easy to do, as each jug has a 2-inch threaded opening at the top.
 I’m pleased to say this resulted in not a bit of mildew.

 Next, I acquired a 100-foot roll of plastic tubing, 24 plastic taps, “Y” connectors, “T” connectors and straight tubing connectors.
 Using 2011 prices, the whole outfit would still cost me less than $60, but keep in mind that I bought my supplies 17 years ago.
 I was also able to offset my costs by selling my old metal spiles, buckets and lids to a large commercial “bucket” operation, so my actual out-of-pocket expense was probably less than $25.
 The next step was to assemble my “prototype.”

 After I removed the inner cap liner, I drilled a hole in the screw-on lid large enough to permit snapping a straight tubing connector into it, while still allowing the cap to spin freely.
 To that I added a short shot of tubing, connecting the other end to the bottom of a “Y” connector.
-To the upper ends of the “Y”, I attached two more lengths of tubing and plastic taps on the ends of those.
+To the upper ends of the “Y,” I attached two more lengths of tubing and plastic taps on the ends of those.

 When completed, my efforts yielded something resembling a doctor’s stethoscope or plumber’s nightmare!
 When it’s time to tap, I drill two holes into the tree, insert the taps and start collecting.
 When a jug is filled with sap, I simply spin off the lid, screw it onto a clean empty jug and twist an un-drilled lid onto the filled jug.
 Upon testing my little homemade “half n’ half” collection system, I found that it overcame many collection challenges.